ricoveitch/sod/README.md

 # Sod

-An alternative to shell script.
+A toy alternative to shell script.

 ## Table of contents